Review: Apple Watch Series 8 – Why change what works?

 And crash detection – also available on iPhone 14 models – can tell when you’ve been in a car accident, and contact emergency services automatically.

-Other than these two features, the Apple Watch 8 is nearly identical to the Apple Watch 7, which was nearly identical to the Apple Watch 6, which wasn’t that different from the Apple Watch 5, which, itself, offered only incremental changes to the Apple Watch 4.
+Other than these two features, the Apple Watch 8 is nearly identical to the Series 7, which was nearly identical to the Series 6, which wasn’t that different from the Series 5, which, itself, offered only incremental changes to the Series 4.
 Are you seeing a trend here?

 The biggest changes to the Apple Watch in recent years occurred with the Apple Watch 5 and its always-on display, and with the Apple Watch 7, which features a larger case and thinner bezels, for a much larger overall display, along with faster charging.
 But for most people, as long as your Apple Watch still works, there’s little reason to upgrade.
 If you compare all Apple Watch models, you’ll see how slow and incremental the progress has been.